Koszul dual 2-functors and extension algebras of simple modules for $GL_2$: Introduction.

-Our first step is to describe a monomial basis $\mathcal{B}_{\Pi}$ for $\Pi$.
-We set Here, basis elements of $\Pi$ correspond to paths in the quiver of $\Pi$; the integer $s$ describes the source of such a path whilst the integers $\alpha$ and $\beta$ describe the powers of $x$ and $y$ involved in the path.
+Here, basis elements of $\Pi$ correspond to paths in the quiver of $\Pi$; the element $(s,\alpha,\beta)$ corresponds to the element $x^\alpha y^\beta e_s$ in the path algebra.
 The target $t$ of such a path can be computed via the formula $t-s = \alpha - \beta$.
 The product in $\Pi$ of two such basis elements is defined by the following formula:

+In the following, we will call such a basis for an algebra monomial, meaning the basis contains a complete set of primitive idempotents and the product of any two of its elements is either equal to ($\pm$) another basis element or equal to zero.

 For $b = (s,\alpha,\beta) \in \mathcal{B}_{\Pi}$, we define the degree of $b$ to be $|b| = \alpha+\beta$.